JasonArticulate/JasonArticulate/README.md

 </div>

 ## 👀 About Me
+I'm Jason, a Backend Developer at Articulate Cultural Trust in Glasgow.
 I'm not just about coding; when I'm not developing, you'll often find me gaming on PS4/PS5, exploring virtual worlds, and spending time with my family.
 As a developer, I specialize in HTML, CSS, JavaScript, C#, and C++, crafting interactive and user-friendly web experiences and applications.
+Additionally, I enjoy modding applications for PS4 and decompiling scripts from PC to PS4 for games like BO3.

 ## 🌱 What I'm Working On